This post is a part of the Follow Your Heart series.

 How to Take Action and Acquire Proof

-You’ve probably seen others follow their hearts as well.
-It looks good, but you may doubt that you are able to do it.
+You’ve probably seen others follow their hearts.
+It looks good, but you may doubt your own abilities.

 You may even look at other people living their passion and think that you would never be able to do that.
 They must have some kind of magical ability, right?

-They must be better than you to do that, but they aren’t.
+They must be better than you in some way.
+But they aren’t.
 They have simply learned how to listen to their hearts and move forward.